Culture: The Best Kept Secrets of the Townships

 Centre d’Art Rozynski

 Right in the heart of Way’s Mills in Barnston-Ouest in the Coaticook region, you’ll find the Centre d’Art Rozynski, specialized in utility and sculptural ceramics.
-A place that welcomes in-residence artists and where every year the Céramystic Festival is held, an outdoor sale and exhibition gathering the creations of many professional ceramists from all around.
-In 2023, the Céramystic Festival will be held from July 1 to July 9.
+A place that welcomes in-residence artists and where every year Céramique à Way's Mills is held, an outdoor sale and exhibition gathering the creations of many professional ceramists from all around.
+In 2026, Céramique à Way’s Mills will take place from June 19 to 28.
 Don’t miss it!

 L’Espace Aux Rives du temps